module Iterator(T)

 Overview

-allows processing sequences lazily, as opposed to Enumerable
+An Iterator allows processing sequences lazily, as opposed to Enumerable which processes

 multiplied by three.
 One way to do this is: